mjordan/introduction_to_relational_databases/README.md

 Defining the entities in the database (the things that the database describes), their attributes, and their relationships to each other (e.g., one-to-many, many-to-many) can be done using several techniques.
 Many people like to start with simple lists of entities and attributes, and then translate those into Entity Relationship diagrams to better match the functionality of an RDBMS.
 The following section provides one concrete example of this method.

-## Entity-relationship modeling
+## Entity-relationship modelling

-List all entities (things) and their attributes

-Our goal in this example is to create a database that we can use to schedule classes in a set of academic courses.
+Our goal in this example of entity-relationship modelling is to create a database that we can use to schedule classes in a set of academic courses.
 Any real school, college, university, or training center will have such a database.
 The database used in this example is _probably_ a lot simpler than the real databases used in these institutions.

 We will begin by listing all of the things we need to include in our database: